AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

     -   Use AliyunPasterRender

         AliyunPasterManager uses the default UI that is provided by the short video SDK to add animated stickers.
 If you need to customize the UI, use AliyunPasterRender.
-The following table describes the related actions.
+The following table describes the actions that are supported by AliyunPasterRender.

         |Action|Sample code|
         |------|-----------|